-Anderson University received $782,079 on May 19, 2020, under the Section 18004(a)(1) of the CARES Act for the Institutional Portion of the Higher Education Emergency Relief Fund, of which the entire amount has been applied toward refunds of room and board charges made to student accounts during the 2020 spring semester.
+Anderson University received $782,079 on May 19, 2020 under the Section 18004(a)(1) of the CARES Act for the Institutional Portion of the Higher Education Emergency Relief Fund, of which the entire amount has been applied toward refunds of room and board charges made to student accounts during the spring semester 2020.
 The final quarterly report representing the use of these funds can be found here.

 In addition, Anderson University received $1,585,429 on January 27, 2021 under section 314(c) of the Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA) to defray expenses associated with coronavirus.